This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 When designing your greenhouse, the best angle for your roof is determined through a simple rule of thumb.
 Take your latitude in degrees and add 20 degrees to it.

 The angle of the glazing material your roof is made of affects how much light is transmitted through it.
-Now that rule is an oversimplification, and you usually don’t need to have a roof nearly as steeply designed as that would suggest.
+Now that rule is an oversimplification, and you usually don’t need a roof nearly as steeply designed as that would suggest.

 The maximum light is transmitted when the beam hits the surface straight on or at a perpendicular angle.

-Conversely, if the ray of light hits a pane of glass at an angle, less light is transmitted: severe angles mean that even less light will enter the greenhouse, instead ending up being reflected off the surface of your roof.
+Conversely, if the ray of light hits a pane of glass at an angle, less light is transmitted: severe angles mean that even less light will enter the greenhouse, instead ending up reflected off the surface of your roof.

 On average, across all of the different materials you might make your roof out of, such as glass or polycarbonate, there is little difference in the transmission of light between 45 and 50 degrees from the perpendicular.

-That suggests that the maximum amount of light transmitted would occur on a flat roof with the sun beaming directly overhead.
+That suggests the maximum amount of light transmitted would occur on a flat roof with the sun beaming directly overhead.

 However, the sun moves across the sky, affecting the degree that the ray of light hits the surface of your roof.
 As such, having an angle to the roof allows the maximum amount of solar energy to pass through the roof.